-Greg Sanders discovered that a mouse lived underneath his office chair the hard way: when it ran out from between his legs and scared his boss.
+Greg Sanders discovered that a mouse, one of the more common office pests, lived underneath his office chair the hard way: when it ran out from between his legs and scared his boss.

 “We were in my office talking, and my boss was sitting across from me when all of a sudden his face turned white,” says Sanders, who works for a publishing company in Chapel Hill, N.C.
 “He starts pointing to my feet and yelling, ‘What was that!
 Y’all, what IS that!’
 I’m getting ready to feel a snake slither up my leg or something, I don’t know what’s going on.”

-Even the cleanest office can sometimes come down with a pest problem—although not all of them move buildings because of it.
+Even the cleanest office can sometimes come down with a problem with office pests—although not all of them move buildings because of it.
 According to the National Pest Management Association (NPMA), the three most common office invaders are cockroaches, mice, and bedbugs.
 The first two come into the office looking for water (the bathroom) and food (communal kitchens, a messy co-worker’s desk).
-Merge Records once had a mouse problem; according to publicist Christina Rentz, the rodent even ate a banana off someone’s desk.
-Similarly, a mouse once made his home under my editor’s desk—at his old job, thankfully—where it feasted upon the discarded food wrappers that he halfheartedly threw near, but not actually into, his trash can.
-My editor learned his lesson and now his desk is much more tidy.
-For instance, right now he only has three coffee cups in front of his computer and his reading pile is down to less than 70 books.

-This year is especially bad for insect infestations; July was the warmest month on record in the U.S. and the hotter it gets outside, the faster bugs reproduce.
-And because of the recent drought across much of the U.S., they’ll also be coming indoors in search of water.
+The hotter it gets outside, the faster bugs reproduce.
+And when there’s drought, they’ll also be coming indoors in search of water.
 “Cockroaches are around all the time, no matter what,” says Henriksen.
 “But there will probably be a lot of spiders this year.”

-Great, so not only is this too-hot summer going to make us all sweaty and uncomfortable, but it’s going to creep us out and make us itchy, too.
+Great, so not only is a too-hot summer going to make us all sweaty and uncomfortable, but it’s going to creep us out and make us itchy, too.